 A pool of 600 bytes is used and mixed using the core SHA-1 hash transform function.
-Several extra features are used to make the robust against a wide variety of attacks and to protect against failures of subsystems.
-The state of the generator may be saved to a file and initially seed form a file.
+Several extra features are used to make it robust against a wide variety of attacks and to protect against failures of subsystems.
+The state of the generator may be saved to a file and initially seeded form a file.

 The implementation of the nonce generator (for

 gcry_create_nonce) is a straightforward repeated hash design: A